pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 default in pandas 3.0:

-* In pandas 3.0, enable a "string" dtype by default, using PyArrow if available or otherwise the numpy object-dtype alternative.
+* In pandas 3.0, enable a "string" dtype by default, using PyArrow if available or otherwise a string dtype using numpy object-dtype under the hood as fallback.
 * The default string dtype will use missing value semantics (using NaN) consistent with the other default data types.